 [2.1] SERVICE OF PROCESS FOR A NOTICE OF CLAIM

-Additional to the demand letter, the claimant must have the required quantity of copies of the documents in question so that they may adhere to the process service requirements.
+Additional to the demand letter, the claimant must have the required quantity of copies of the documents in question so that they may adhere to the Pennsylvania Process Service requirements.
 This will become critical in the subsequent phase of filing since most courts need three or four copies in accordance with process service regulations.
 Once the individual has completed all court forms, they are required to send those forms to the court.
 Filing can be somewhat complex depending on the jurisdiction and bank entity upon whom process service is to be levied.

-After the individual has completed the required process service paperwork, it is necessary to complete the filing process.
+After the individual has completed the required Pennsylvania process service paperwork, it is necessary to complete the filing process.
 To sue PNC Bank in a small claims case, one would certainly need to send the forms to the local courthouse, usually physically, though with the COVID-19 pandemic, personal delivery and attendance have become less inflexible.
 When the individual arrives at the court, the clerk must approve the papers, seal them, and return them to the individual along with the court hearing date specified in accordance with process service regulations.

 PNC Bank will be provided with one of the stamp copies as obtained by the claimant.
 If the individual is prosecuting PNC Bank in small claims court, the next move is to notify them that they are being served.
 This is where the service of process on PNC Bank is important to ensure both so that the claimant may get damages and also that the defendant has sufficient opportunity to represent themselves.
 This entire due process requirement is where service of process is seen as highly imperative.
 A hard copy of the service of process should be mailed to the Bank.

 As is the case for almost any other phase in bringing a claim to court, each small claims court has its own set of conditions for adequately providing a defendant the process service.
-Additionally, PNC bank will be served at different locations and even allocates different entities based on the function that they may perform.
+Additionally, PNC banks will be served at different locations and even allocates different entities based on the function that they may perform.
 It is important to ensure that the service of process is not wrongly addressed or flawed in terms of adherence to the regulations of process service.
-A single misstep in process service can result in the dismissal of the lawsuit or even the issuance of a default judgment.
+A single misstep in Pennsylvania process service can result in the dismissal of the lawsuit or even the issuance of a default judgment.
 When the trial date arrives, it is important to make sure to appear in court with copies of all submitted papers and any proof that is necessary to justify to the judge reasons for said prosecution on PNC Bank in small claims court and why the claimant thus seeks damages.

 [3.0] SERVICE OF SUBPOENA ON PNC

 According to PNC guidelines, no employee can reveal sensitive details to someone inside PNC unless that individual requires the information to perform their job functions.
-Furthermore, there are very specific reasons to reveal classified details to someone outside of PNC, being [A.]the individual is hired by a third-party company like a legal, accounting, or other professional services firm that has been retained by PNC, and this individual requires knowledge of facts pertaining to the service that the firm would offer to PNC; [B.] in accordance with applicable legislative procedure or process service guideline.
+Furthermore, there are very specific reasons to reveal classified details to someone outside of PNC, being [A.]the individual is hired by a third-party company like a legal, accounting, or other professional services firm that has been retained by PNC, and this individual requires knowledge of facts pertaining to the service that the firm would offer to PNC; [B.] in accordance with applicable legislative procedure or Pennsylvania process service guideline.
 The Legal Department of PNC has developed written rules for the proper treatment of legal process service.
 If the PNC Bank employee gets a warrant for classified documents, a subpoena, or any legal process, they must notify their supervisor instantly, who can notify the Legal Department: or [C.] permission is obtained in writing from the person or agency to which the information pertains, and the publication of the information is authorized by the Legal Department.

 When the summons requires the production of books, papers, records, or other data, the original copies are not always needed for process service and it would be enough for PNC Bank to provide this data with reasonable certainty as a test of description.
-Process service by mail to third-party recordkeepers is also an acceptable form of process service and may be done by certified or registered mail to the last known address of such recordkeeper.
+Process service by mail to third-party recordkeepers is also an acceptable form of process service and may be done by certified or registered mail to the last known address of such recordkeepers.

 [2.2] NATURE OF INFORMATION REQUESTED